admirable-ubu/FIS-FBIS/README.md

 ### ***Manual creation***

-The following python scripts take care of the enqueue and processing of the video stream.
+The following Python scripts take care of the enqueue and processing of the video stream.

 1. ```emitter.py```